Seeds for Hormone Health

 What’s the deal with seed cycling?

-We couldn’t do an article on seeds without mentioning seed cycling.
-Seed cycling is a practice that popped up a few decades ago in the holistic health space.
+It’s a practice that popped up a few decades ago in the holistic health space.
 It involves consuming different seeds at different stages of the cycle.
 The formula goes like this:

 • 1 Tbsp ground flax seeds + 1 Tbsp pumpkin seeds during the follicular phase